shotgunsoftware/tk-toolchain/README.md

 # How can I run these tools?

 First, you need to install them.
-Simply type `python -m pip install https://github.com/shotgunsoftware/tk-build.git` and all the required modules will be installed for you.
+Simply type `python -m pip install https://github.com/shotgunsoftware/tk-toolchain.git` and all the required modules will be installed for you.

 Then, type `pytest` to run the unit tests inside a Toolkit repository or `tk-docs-preview` to preview the documentation in the `docs` folder of your Toolkit application's repository.

-# `pytest_tk_build`
+# `pytest_tk_toolchain`

 This `pytest` plugins offers a collection of services that will help a Toolkit developer to write tests and run them with `pytest`.
 It removes the need for custom shell scripts that use the `run_tests.sh/run_tests.bat` scripts from `tk-core` and of it's test runner.